Melitta Schenk Gräfin von Stauffenberg: Aviation experience

 Melitta started working for the Deutsche Versuchsanstalt für Luftfahrt (DVL), an experimental institute for aviation, in Berlin-Adlershof in 1927.
 In July 1929 she began flying lessons at Staaken and obtained her provisional flying license within a few months and her full license by mid-1930.

-In 1936 she was forced from her job as Ingenieurflugzeugführerin (aeronautical engineer) because of her paternal grandfather's Jewish origins, despite her father having converted to Christianity at the age of 18.
+In 1936 she was forced from her job as Ingenieurflugzeugführerin (aeronautical engineer) because of her father's Jewish origins, despite her father having converted to Christianity at the age of 18.

 On 11 August 1937 at Berlin-Wilmersdorf, Melitta married the historian Alexander Schenk Graf von Stauffenberg, and on 28 October 1937, she was given the honorary rank of Flugkapitänin, or "flight captain", a rank reserved for test pilots in Germany at the time, and became only the second woman in Germany, after Hanna Reitsch, to achieve this.
 She eventually gained licences for all classes of powered aircraft, the aerobatic flying licence, and the glider licence.